 When establishing a diagnosis, a doctor or other health care provider should conduct an interview, a physical examination, and lab tests.
-Although bipolar disorder cannot currently be identified through a blood test or a brain scan, these tests can help rule out other factors that may contribute to mood problems, such as a thyroid condition, stroke or brain tumor.
-If the mood problems are not caused by other conditions or illnesses, your health care provider may conduct a mental health evaluation or refer you to a trained mental health professional, such as a psychologist or psychiatrist, who is experienced in diagnosing and treating bipolar disorder.
+Although bipolar disorder cannot currently be identified through a blood test or a brain scan, these tests can help rule out other factors that may contribute to mood problems, such as a thyroid condition, stroke, or brain tumor.
+If other conditions or illnesses do not cause the mood problems, your health care provider may conduct a mental health evaluation or refer you to a trained mental health professional, such as a psychologist or psychiatrist, who is experienced in diagnosing and treating bipolar disorder.

 The doctor or mental health professional should obtain information from you regarding any family history of bipolar disorder or other mental illnesses and get a complete history of symptoms.
 The doctor or mental health professional should also talk to your spouse or other close relatives about your symptoms and family medical history.